-The value of COHSASA quality improvement and accreditation programmes resides in their capacity to empower hospital staff over time to bring about improvements and meet standards through their own efforts.
-As a first step, hospital staff are assisted by trained quality advisors to evaluate their facilities against standards.
+The value of COHSASA’s quality improvement and accreditation programmes resides in their capacity to empower healthcare facility personnel over time to bring about improvements and meet standards through their own efforts.
+As a first step, facility personnel are assisted by trained quality advisors to evaluate their facilities against these standards.

-The data collected is processed in COHSASA Quality Information System (CoQIS), which provides detailed reports on the strengths and weaknesses of the health facilities undergoing the programme.
-Each hospital receives its own report and copies are supplied to oversight authorities so that they have a dashboard view of compliance levels in all healthcare facilities under their care.
+The data collected is processed in the COHSASA Quality Information System (CoQIS), which provides detailed reports on the strengths and weaknesses of the healthcare facilities undergoing the programme.
+Each facility receives its own report and copies are supplied to oversight authorities so that they have a dashboard view of compliance levels in all healthcare facilities under their care.

-In an average hospital, over 3000 criteria in all areas of the facility are assessed as compliant, partially compliant, non-compliant or non-applicable.
+In an average hospital, 2611 criteria including 158 critical criteria in all areas of the facility are assessed as compliant, partially compliant, non-compliant or non-applicable.

-The CoQIS reports provided to individual hospitals identify weaknesses and gaps and include a plan that prioritises action.
-Deficiencies that constitute a danger to patients and staff or break the law are listed as most critical and in need of attention.
+The CoQIS reports provided to individual facilities identify weaknesses and gaps and include a plan that prioritises action.
+Deficiencies that constitute a safety risk to patients and personnel or break the law are listed as most critical and in need of urgent attention.
 In this way, deficiencies can be tackled according to the impact they may have on patient care.

 COHSASA provides different programmes (either self- evaluation or facilitated or a combination of both) depending on client needs.
 It has standards to evaluate the following:

 Day Surgery Constulting Rooms